-For step 5 in the previous procedure, make sure that both auth and authpriv are selected as facilities to monitor.
-Keep the default settings for the severity options, so that they are all selected.
-For example:
+For step 2 under Configure the Log Analytics agent above, make sure that both auth and authpriv are selected as facilities to monitor, and that all the severities are selected.

 Allow sufficient time for syslog information to be collected.
-Then, navigate to Azure Sentinel - Logs, and copy and paste the following query:
+Then, navigate to Microsoft Sentinel - Logs, and copy and paste the following query: